-An analysis of employment (Total) change between 2013/14 and 2018/19 in Kyogle Council area in 2018/19 shows the three industries with the highest regional competitive effect in Kyogle Council area relative to NSW were:
+An analysis of employment (Total) change between 2014/15 and 2019/20 in Kyogle Council area shows the three industries with the highest regional competitive effect in Kyogle Council area relative to NSW were:

 The three industries with the lowest regional competitive effect were:

 - Professional, Scientific and Technical Services (-34 )